BhaveshBytess/DATA-STRUCTURES-AND-ALGORITHMS/GRAPHS/DETECT CYCLE IN DIRECTED GRAPH/Detect Cycle in Directed Graph.md

 - The `pathVisited[]` array tracks the _current recursion path_.
 If you revisit a node that’s _still in the current call stack_, you’ve found a **cycle**.

 - If it were only in `visited[]` but not in `pathVisited[]`, it just means we finished processing that branch — not a cycle.

----

-Would you like a dry run of **non-cyclic case** too for clarity?